 - They can have an adverse effect on coordination and cause sleepiness and amnesia.

 - In some cases, these drugs can also cause hostile and aggressive behavior.

-- They should not be combined with alcohol or other substances that inhibit the central nervous system.
+- Sleep aids shouldn’t be combined with alcohol or other substances that inhibit the central nervous system.